dorianbayart/CryptoLogos/README.md

 A lot of errors are due to the anti-DDOS of Cloudflare, wich prevents bots to send many requests.

 You can run the same command again to resume, already downloaded logos will be bypassed.

+## TODO

+* [ ] Add the possibility to download only one logo - with a new command line